max-van-leeuwen/SnapLensStudio-CodeSnippets/Radial Menu Spectacles/readme.md

 });
 ```

+This [Hand Tracking](https://github.com/max-van-leeuwen/SnapLensStudio-CodeSnippets/tree/main/Hand%20Tracking%20Setup) setup makes the pinch callback easy to set up.
+It is also included in the example project.

 ## Customization Options
-Adjust various properties of the radial menu:
+Adjust properties of the radial menu:
 - `menu.radius` - Radial radius (world units).
 Default: `6cm`.
 - `menu.subRadius` - Radius of the sub-buttons ring.
 Default: `12cm`.
 - `menu.centerRadius` - Radius inside the ring to unselect radial buttons.
 Default: `2 rad`.